Travel through time with the interactive timeline below.

 In the mid to late 1970's, Whitesell continued on its course developing commercial facilities in Burlington, Camden and Gloucester Counties, some to be owned by others and a number to be added to the Whitesell portfolio for lease.
 One of the development locations Whitesell ventured into was the Pureland Industrial Park in Gloucester County.

 Whitesell was a pioneer in Pureland's development with eight of the first nine structures designed and built by the company at a time before the Commodore Barry Bridge was in place.
 The center is now one of the largest business parks on the east coast spanning 3,000 acres in Gloucester and Salem Counties.
-Whitesell currently owns and manages six buildings comprising more than one half million square feet of industrial space in this vibrant business center.
+Whitesell currently owns and manages 3 buildings comprising more than 315,000 square feet of industrial space in this vibrant business center.

 In the early 1980's, Whitesell also crossed the Delaware River into southeastern PA, and began construction of a four building complex within the Keystone Industrial Park in Bristol, Pennsylvania.
 This multi-building 400 acre park includes facilities owned and operated by others.